 On the year, the economy grew 1.7 percent in the second quarter -- 0.1 percentage points higher than the ONS's first estimate and economists' forecasts.

-The figures provide further evidence that Britain's economic recovery accelerated sharply during the first half of the year but economists are concerned that a weakening world economy and looming UK government spending cuts will sap growth in 2011.
+The figures provide further evidence that Britain's economic recovery accelerated sharply during the first half of the year but economists are concerned that a weakening global economy and looming UK government spending cuts will sap growth in 2011.

 Revised construction output figures were published earlier in the month and the ONS had said these could add 0.1 percentage points to GDP.